quarkfin/qf-lib-info/docs/_pages/getting_started/getting_started.md

 ---

 This document will guide you through the installation process and will help you configure the library for the newest release (python 3.9).

-In order to install the library for python 3.6 please refer to the README associated with that QF-Lib version:
+In order to install the library for python 3.6 please refer to the README associated with that QF-Lib version: [QF-Lib for Python 3.6](https://github.com/quarkfin/qf-lib/tree/v1.0.0-alpha).

 ## Prerequisites
 It is assumed that you have already installed Python 3.9.